-The credit rating for the Illinois Funds was AAAm by Standard and Poor's at December 31, 2013.
+The credit rating for the Illinois Funds money market investment pool was AAAm by Standard and Poor's at December 31, 2014.
+The Trust's investment in an additional money market fund was not individually rated by a nationally recognized statistical rating organization.